-- Define major assessments as any item that is calculated at more than 40% of the term grade. - Provide a sufficient number of major assessments to allow for improvement during a grading period. - Develop assessments that measure taught objectives and standards.
+- Major assessments cannot exceed more than 40% of the term grade. - Provide a sufficient number of major assessments to allow for improvement during a grading period. - Develop assessments that measure taught objectives and standards.

 LATE-WORK (not due to absences)